 Tuesday 22nd October

-A cool morning of what’s forecast to be another dry day, so for at least some of it I’ll carry on with what, against my own advice turned out to be a whole day yesterday of clearing, cutting back and generally doing stuff at the allotment.
+A cool morning of what’s forecast to be another dry day, so for at least some of it I’ll carry on with what, against my own advice turned out to be a whole yesterday of clearing, cutting back and generally doing stuff at the allotment.
 Sarah had cycled over part way through the day, making it much easier with both of us there to take decisions about changing some things and getting rid of some others.
 Starting with the maintenance area at the side of the shed.
-Some ancient stuff that had been hiding there, including left over pond-liner from Sarah’s early days as a plot-holder twenty odd years ago was discovered, and is now on a pile to be discarded.
-Along with an old sieve and the broken up pieces of an ancient table we’ve had in the shed porch for years, and which during this last year has rotted well beyond further repair.
-The pile’s now in the corner of the polytunnel, keeping it dry in case we need to take it away in Sarah’s car.
-But I have hopes that with Halloween and Bonfire night coming up then the pieces of the old table, at least, might be wanted more locally.
+Some ancient stuff that had been hiding there, including some left over pond-liner from Sarah’s early days as a plot-holder many years ago that’s now on a pile to be discarded.
+Along with an old sieve and the broken up pieces of an ancient table we’ve had in the shed porch for years, which had rotted well beyond further repair.
+That pile’s now in the corner of the polytunnel, keeping it dry in case we need to take any of it away to the dump in Sarah’s car.
+But I have hopes that with Halloween and Bonfire night coming up then the pieces of old table, at least, might be wanted more locally.

 Wednesday 23rd October, Late Afternoon

 A third perfect autumn day for allotmenting.
 And as of this one the plot now has no raised beds.
 One of them I mentioned yesterday is now with the neighbour on her plot next door.
 And the other two have been picked up by a friend from Damien John Kelly House.
-A local abstinence based recovery centre with an allotment of their own, who were the first to respond to my Instagram invitation yesterday to come and get them.
+A local abstinence based recovery centre with an allotment of their own, who were the first to respond to my invitation yesterday to come and get them.
 Meaning I now have the land back where all the raised beds were to think about.
-Some of its often shade, some in full sun, and as for what will be planted, there are the new grasses I’ve been planning as well as other possible new plants from my own growing knowledge from this past year, of what works well and doesn’t in the soil here.
+Some often in shade, some full sun.
+And as for what will be planted there are the new grasses I’ve been planning as well as other possible new plants from my own growing knowledge from this past year, of what works well and doesn’t in the soil here.
 All a pleasure to think about and, by the way, there’s not one word in that last couple of sentences I could have imagined writing even twelve months ago.

 But this gardening, this allotment and these autumn days have been a gift from time.
-Educated, as I have been all year, by Sarah and the little library in the shed here of Beth Chatto and Christopher Lloyd books, which has been joined today by one from Penelope Lively.
-Another gift from time4 that had me glazed over when I first tried to read it a few years back while I was reading her novels.
+Educated as I have been all year by Sarah and the little library in the shed here of Beth Chatto and Christopher Lloyd books.
+Joined today by one from Penelope Lively that’s another gift from time4 and had me glazed over when I first tried it a few years back, being more used to her novels.
 Today though its words have flowed like a conversation between the two of us.
-We’ve talked about Vita Sackville-West, Virginia Woolf, Gertrude Jekyll, Beth Chatto and all their gardens.
-And spoken of gardens in literature, as fictional devices, as reality and metaphor, and about Eden, which Penelope Lively calls the primordial garden.
+We’ve talked about Vita Sackville-West, Virginia Woolf, Gertrude Jekyll, Beth Chatto in all their gardens.
+As well as gardens in literature, as fictional devices, as reality and metaphor.
+And about Eden, this Eden, An example of what Penelope Lively calls “the primordial garden.”

 “The garden - any garden is in a state of unstoppable change.
 Each day, each week, each leaf, each bud, each flower - moving inexorably on to its next incarnation, the spring sparkle forgotten by the time of the summer show, that too fallen away before smouldering autumn.
 The dead of winter, but one determined rose with a flower at Christmas.”